 - When and how did the movements start?

-- What parts of the body are being affected (legs, arms, etc.)?
+- What body parts are being affected?

-- Does stress have any bearing on these movements?
+- Does stress affect these movements?

 - How often are the movements taking place?